The leading Groundhog Day data source

 About GROUNDHOG-DAY.com

-GROUNDHOG-DAY.com is the leading data source for North America’s prognosticating groundhogs and their yearly predictions.
+GROUNDHOG-DAY.com is the world’s leading data source for North America’s prognosticating groundhogs and their yearly predictions.
 GROUNDHOG-DAY.com provides past predictions for individual groundhogs, as well as aggregate yearly data comparing the number of ‘early spring’s to ‘longer winter’s.

-Our mission is to provide Groundhog Day data that is free, accurate, and portable.
-Every year, there are a spate of newspaper articles doing some kind of data analysis on Groundhog Day results — GROUNDHOG-DAY.com makes that easier than ever.
 Historical Groundhog Day data is collected from a variety of sources, including an academic paper: Broadscale Assessment of Groundhog (Marmota monax) Predictions.

 We are always open to improvements or suggestions, and always keen to add new groundhogs.
 Please get in touch if you have any questions and/or feedback.